 Blockchain technology has shot the growth of digital art into hyperspeed.
-Throwing a much-needed element of scarcity into the pot (the lack of verifiable capped supply being something digital art has suffered from for years), blockchain allows artists to create digital pieces that can claim authentic rarity and scarcity.
-The limited-edition nature means the individual art pieces can pick up increasing value and blockchain enables pertinent information like true ownership.
+Throwing a much-needed element of scarcity into the pot (the lack of verifiable capped supply being something digital art has suffered from for years).
+Blockchain allows artists to create digital pieces that can claim authentic rarity and scarcity.
+The limited-edition nature means the individual art pieces can pick up increasing value.
+Meaning blockchain enables pertinent information like true ownership.

 Okay, let’s look at them in action with the CryptoPunks.